nilufersevde/chest-xray-diagnosis/README.md

 This application uses a Convolutional Neural Network (CNN) trained on a balanced dataset of **pediatric chest X-ray images** to classify between normal and pneumonia cases.
 The model achieves 85% accuracy on the test set and provides confidence scores for predictions.

-**Important Note**: This model was specifically trained on pediatric chest X-rays and is optimized for analyzing chest X-rays from children and adolescents.
-While it may work on adult chest X-rays, the highest accuracy is achieved with pediatric cases.

 ### Key Features

 - **Pediatric X-ray Analysis**: Optimized for analyzing chest X-rays from children and adolescents